TRADITIONAL CHINESE MEDICINE

 ACUPUNCTURE– the use of very fine and sterile needles to promote the healthy flow of Qi in the body.

-MOXIBUSTION – a warming technique may be used over acupuncture points in certain conditions.
-This involves the burning of a herb called mugwort which elicits a pleasant warmth to the area and increases blood flow.
+MOXIBUSTION – a warming technique used over acupuncture points in certain conditions.
+This involves the burning of the herb mugwort which elicits a pleasant warmth to the area increasing blood flow.

 CUPPING – the use of round glass cups to apply suction to the skin.
 These are used to promote blood flow and relieve tight muscles and fascia.

-YANG SHENG – translating to ‘Nurture LIfe’ focuses on self care techniques, incorporating the use of Chinese Medicine Dietary Therapy, exercise and lifestyle advice based on Chinese medicine principles.
-The aim of Yang Sheng is to provide self care advice to help the individual to maintain their health.
+YANG SHENG – Self-care practices which include diet, exercise and lifestyle advice based on TCM principles.
+The aim of Yang Sheng (which translates to ‘Nurture Life’) is to provide self care tools to help you maintain good health.